-- 3. If there is one or more multiple link-local addresses (suppose there are Y such interfaces), select local interfaces which only have link-local addresses (suppose there are X such local interfaces). - 4.
-Build a destination address list, include all server non-link-local addresses and XY server link-local addresses. - 5.
+- 2. For each interface returned in NETWORK_INTERFACE_INFO Response, if the interface has both link-local and non-link-local IP addresses, skip the link-local IP address. - 3.
+If there is one or more multiple link-local addresses (suppose there are Y such interfaces), select local interfaces which only have link-local addresses (suppose there are X such local interfaces). - 4.
+Build a destination address list, include all server non-link-local addresses and XY server linklocal addresses. - 5.
 For each RDMA capable address pair, duplicate the address pair, one for RDMA and one for Direct TCP. - 6.
 Sort address pairs by which address pair is best suited for connection between client and server. - 7.
 For each address pair, compute - Link speed of the pair = min(link speed of local interface, link speed of remote interface) - RSS capable = RSS capable of local interface and RSS capable of remote interface - 8.
 If there are RDMA capable address pairs, select them. - Otherwise if there are RSS capable address pairs, select them. - Otherwise select remaining address pairs. - 9.
 Select the pairs with the highest link speed from the selected address pairs. - 10.
 Select local/remote address pairs so that all eligible local/remote interfaces are used and the connections are distributed among local and remote interfaces. - 11.
 The client attempts to establish an alternate channel on each selected interface and address pair.
-The client will create only a single connection per address pair when the server interface is neither RSS- nor RDMA-capable. - <156> Section 3.2.5.12: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview replay the write operation up to three times or until all channels in the session are disconnected. - <157> Section 3.2.5.14: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview replay the IOCTL operation up to three times or until all of the channels in the session are disconnected. - <158> Section 3.2.5.14: If the OutputCount field in an SMB2 IOCTL Response is 0 and the OutputOffset exceeds the size of the SMB2 response, Windows clients will return STATUS_INVALID_NETWORK_RESPONSE to the application. - <159> Section 3.2.5.14.9: Windows clients enable TCP keepalives to detect broken connections. - <160> Section 3.2.5.18: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview replay the SetInfo operation up to three times or until all of the channels in the session are disconnected. - <161> Section 3.2.5.19.1: Windows-based clients will not request exclusive oplocks. - <162> Section 3.2.5.19.2: Windows clients do not send a Lease Break Acknowledgement when they have an outstanding SMB2 CREATE Request on the same File. - <163 > Section 3.2.6.1: Windows clients use a default time-out of 60 seconds. - \leq 164> Section 3.2.6.1: Windows-based clients return a STATUS_CONNECTION_DISCONNECTED error code to the calling application. - <165> Section 3.2.6.1: The Windows-based clients will disconnect the connection.
+The client will create only a single connection per address pair when the server interface is neither RSS- nor RDMA-capable.

+<158> Section 3.2.5.12: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 replay the write operation up to three times or until all channels in the session are disconnected.

+<159> Section 3.2.5.14: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 replay the IOCTL operation up to three times or until all of the channels in the session are disconnected.

+<160> Section 3.2.5.14: If the OutputCount field in an SMB2 IOCTL Response is 0 and the OutputOffset exceeds the size of the SMB2 response, Windows clients will return STATUS_INVALID_NETWORK_RESPONSE to the application.

+<161> Section 3.2.5.14.9: Windows clients enable TCP keepalives to detect broken connections.

+<162> Section 3.2.5.18: Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 replay the SetInfo operation up to three times or until all of the channels in the session are disconnected.

+<163> Section 3.2.5.19.1: Windows-based clients will not request exclusive oplocks.

+<164> Section 3.2.5.19.2: Windows clients do not send a Lease Break Acknowledgement when they have an outstanding SMB2 CREATE Request on the same File.

+<165> Section 3.2.6.1: Windows clients use a default time-out of 60 seconds.

+<166> Section 3.2.6.1: Windows-based clients return a STATUS_CONNECTION_DISCONNECTED error code to the calling application.

+<167> Section 3.2.6.1: The Windows-based clients will disconnect the connection.

-<166> Section 3.2.7.1: When the reestablishment of the durable handles fails with a network error, Windows clients retry the reestablishment three times.
+<168> Section 3.2.7.1: When the reestablishment of the durable handles fails with a network error, Windows clients retry the reestablishment three times.